intesso/connect-livereload/README.md

 use
 ===
+note: if you use this middleware, you should make sure to switch off the Browser LiveReload Extension if you have it installed.

 this middleware can be used with a LiveReload server e.g. [grunt-reload](https://github.com/webxl/grunt-reload) or [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch).

 In your connect or express application add this after the static and before the dynamic routes.
 If you need liveReload on static html files, then place it before the static routes.
 The `excludeList` gives you the possibility to exclude certain files or url's from being handled by `connect-livereload`.

+## connect/express example
 ```javascript
   var liveReloadPort = 35729;
   var excludeList = ['.woff', '.flv'];